p0ntan/jsramverk-train-controller/README.md

 ### Start app

 ```
-# To run the app
+# To run the app from /backend folder
-node app.js
+npm run start-dev
 ```

 ### Run a security audit